 At the $1M+ level, capital protection during the build period requires intentional structure.
 Three practices define disciplined cash flow on a custom build:

+First, limit large deposits before permits are pulled or work has started.
+Early capital exposure increases risk.
 Second, require that construction draws be tied to completed, inspected milestones — not scheduled dates.
 Funds should move after work is completed and verified.
+Third, require lien waivers with each draw.
+This protects the owner from subcontractor liens in the event the builder fails to pay trade partners.

 None of these practices reflect distrust.
 They reflect the appropriate discipline for a seven-figure investment.